willmillar/willmillar.github.io/_posts/2013-03-27-design-career-primer.md

 ##### Cons:
 - Getting good, real clients is seriously hard (though a worthwhile effort)
-- Unless you are freelancing on or with a team, you likely have **no one to learn from,** which is not optimal early on in your career[^career_learning]
+- Unless you are freelancing on or with a team, you likely have **no one to learn from,** which is not optimal early on in your career
 - Like contract work, you pay your own taxes

-[^career_learning]: Learning is always super important, but it is especially important early on in one's career.

 #### 4. Internship employment